EBI-Metagenomics/EMG-docs/docs/dataflow.rst

   The length of time required for analysis varies according to the number of projects in the queue and the nature and the number of runs in the submission.
 However we aim to have most analysis completed in less than a week once validated by ENA.

+  **The following ENA submission criteria must be fulfilled.
+Please note, MGnify will not have access to retrieve data for analyses until these criteria are met.**

+  **Assemblies:**
+    The associated sample taxonomy must be in the metagenomic tax tree 408169.
+Please see the `environmental taxonomy <https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-taxonomic-classifications>`_ guidelines for further details.
+  **Raw metagenomic or metatranscriptomic reads:**
+    Same taxonomy guidelines as assemblies apply
+    AND/OR
+    The library source should be either 'METAGENOMIC' or 'METATRANSCRIPTOMIC'.
+Please see the `library source <https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-source>`_ guidelines for further details.

 **(5) Upon completion of analysis, data will be uploaded on the website**

   MGnify pipeline will generate a number of charts and downloadable files (:ref:`Files available to download on the MGnify website`).